A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Extensions of Basic

-Learners in the real world must deal with noisy sensors and may not perceive the complete demonstration trajectory.
-For example, the merging car B in our illustrative example described in Section~\ref{sec:intro} Figure~\ref{fig:car_merger} may not see car A in the merging lane until it comes into its sensor view.
-This is often complicated by the fact that car B's sensor may be partially blocked by other cars in front of it, which further occludes car A.
+Learners in the real world must deal with noisy sensors and may not perceive the full demonstration trajectory.
+For example, the merging car B in our illustrative example of Fig.~\ref{fig:car_merger} described in Section~\ref{sec:intro} may not see car A in the merging lane until it comes into its sensor view.
+This is often complicated by the fact that car B's sensor may be partially blocked by other cars in front of it, which further occludes car A. Additionally, the expert itself may possess noisy sensors and may not observe its own state perfectly.